mszekalski/Hang/README.md

 ![](Main.gif)

-Hang is a fullstack project that is built useing Javascript, React, and Redux on the frontend and Ruby on Rails on the backend.
-It has a PostreSQL database to store the necessary data.
-My goal when building out this application was to try and emulate the features and styling of the collaboration application, Slack.
+Hang is a fullstack project that is built using Javascript, React, and Redux on the frontend and Ruby on Rails on the backend.
+It has a PostgreSQL database to store the necessary data.
+The goal of this application is to emulate the features and styling of Slack, which is a productivity and messaging application.

 ## Features